vectorgrp/sil-kit-adapters-qemu/spi/README.md

 especially useful for the interactive part of the ``-serial mon:stdio``, it is useless for the demo adapter.
 Indeed, the adapter is not configured to ignore this echo which could produce extra control characters or infinite loops, so it is advised to deactivate it.
-It is also advised to toggle into raw mode, because the serial driver will replace newline characters by two characters: carriage return and line feed, as well as other behaviorial problem with accidental control codes.
+It is also advised to toggle into raw mode, because the serial driver will replace newline characters by two characters: carriage return and line feed, as well as other behavioral problem with accidental control codes.

-So first, inside the QEMU image, setup the ``ttyS1`` pseudofile for raw mode and remove echo:
+So first, inside the QEMU image, setup the ``ttyS1`` pseudo file for raw mode and remove echo:
 ```
 root@silkit-qemu-demos-guest:~# stty raw -echo -F /dev/ttyS1
 ```